nhn/tui.chart/README.md

 ### JavaScript
 #### Load
-TOAST UI Chart can be used by creating an instance with the constructor function.
+The TOAST UI Chart can be used by creating an instance with the constructor function.
 To get the constructor function, you should import the module using one of the following three ways depending on your environment.

 ```javascript
 var chart = tui.chart; /* namespace */